RCA TRK-12 Prewar Television

 See Restoration of the Set

 The rear of the set with all chassis' reinstalled.
-TV RF chassis is top left, radio chassis is top right, TV HV & LV power supply chassis bottom right, & radio power supply bottom left.
+TV RF chassis is top left, radio chassis is top right, television HV & LV power supply chassis bottom right, & radio power supply bottom left.
 The CRT was not installed when this picture was taken.

 The set in operation.